hasretsariyer/Unity3d-Sample/README.md

 - Create Multibranch Pipeline on Jenkins
+A multibranch pipeline is meant for building multiple branches from a repository and deploy to multiple environments if required.
 - If you choose not to discover all the branches from the repo, you can opt for the regular expression or wildcard method to discover branches from the repo as shown below.

 - install unity3d plugin